The Real Story of Joseph & the Amazing Technicolor Dreamcoat

 By | 14 Apr 2013

-josephLast weekend on Saturday night, using free tickets a friend of my wife gave us, we attended the production of an abridged version of Joseph & The Amazing Technicolor Dreamcoat at Prescott High School in Prescott, AZ.
-It was the first time for me to see the play I’d of course heard of it, but never saw it, assuming it was a biblical travesty like Andrew Lloyd Webber’s subsequent work, Jesus Christ Superstar.
+josephLast Saturday night, using free tickets a friend of my wife gave us, we attended the production of an abridged version of Andrew Lloyd Webber’s Joseph & The Amazing Technicolor Dreamcoat at Prescott High School in Prescott, AZ.
+It was the first time for me to see the play; I’d of course heard of it, but had never seen it, assuming it was a biblical travesty like his subsequent work, Jesus Christ Superstar.

 Turns out it wasn’t, so that was cool.
 It was a actually well-designed, well-executed production and all who were involved with it should be proud of their accomplishment.